Unimodular random one-ended planar graphs are sofic: Introduction, definitions

 \begin{theorem} Let $G$ be a unimodular random planar graph of finite expected degree.
 Then $G$ has a unimodular combinatorial embedding into the plane. \end{theorem}

-A planar map is defined as an embedding of a locally finite planar graph $G$ into an open subset $U$ of the sphere, up to orientation-preserving homeomorphisms, and with the property that every compact set of $U$ is intersected by finitely many embedded edges, and every face (component of $U$ minus the embedded graph) is homeomorphic to an open disk.
-We call a planar map simply connected if the union of the closure of the faces of the map is either the entire sphere, or the sphere minus one point.
-If one projects this embedding on the plane stereographically from this exceptional point (or an arbitrary point outside of the embedded graph, if there is no exceptional point), one gets a planar embedding with the property that every compact set is intersected by finitely many edges.
+A {\it planar map} is defined as a proper embedding of a locally finite planar graph $G$ into an open subset $U$ of the sphere, up to orientation-preserving homeomorphisms, and with the property that every compact set of $U$ is intersected by finitely many embedded edges, and every face (component of $U$ minus the embedded graph) is homeomorphic to an open disk.
+We call a planar map simply connected if the union of the closure of the faces of the map is homeomorphic to either the entire sphere, or the sphere minus one point.
+If (after applying the homeomorphism, if necessary) one projects this embedding on the plane stereographically from this exceptional point (or an arbitrary point outside of the embedded graph, if there is no exceptional point), one gets a planar embedding with the property that every compact set is intersected by finitely many edges.
+We will also apply the term {\it simply connected} to an embedding of a graph, if the planar map defined by it is simply connected.

-There is a combinatorial definition of embeddings: a combinatorial embedding is a collection of cyclic permutations $\pi_v$ on the set of edges incident to $v$, as $v\in V(G)$, and we call this combinatorial embedding planar if there is an embedding of $G$ into the sphere where the clockwise cyclic order of the edges around $v$ is $\pi_v$.
+There is a combinatorial definition of embeddings: a {\it combinatorial embedding} is a collection of cyclic permutations $\pi_v$ on the set of edges incident to $v$, as $v\in V(G)$, and we call this combinatorial embedding planar if there is an embedding of $G$ into the sphere where the clockwise cyclic order of the edges around $v$ is $\pi_v$.
 It is clear that every embedding defines a combinatorial embedding (if we take the cyclic permutation of edges by reading them clockwise around the embedded vertex), and conversely, any combinatorial embedding can be generated by some actual embedding, by definition.
 Using these permutations, one can give a combinatorial definition of {\it faces}: walk along edges, and when walking along $e$ and reaching endpoint $v$, continue along $\pi_v(e)$.
 See e.g. \cite{N} for a more precise definition.
 If a combinatorial embedding is generated by a planar map, the faces of the map are in natural bijection with the combinatorial faces.
-Conversely, a planar combinatorial embedding defines a unique planar map, which can be obtained if for every face we take a disk, and glue its boundary along the face.
-Given a combinatorial embedding, defined by permutations $\pi_v$ as $v\in V(G)$, we call this combinatorial embedding unimodular if the $\pi_v$ as markings on the vertices define a unimodular marked graph.
+Conversely, a planar combinatorial embedding defines a unique planar map, which can be obtained if for every combinatorial face we take a disk, and glue its boundary along the face.
+Given a combinatorial embedding, defined by permutations $\pi_v$ as $v\in V(G)$, we call this combinatorial embedding unimodular if the $\pi_v$ as markings on the vertices define a unimodular marked graph, and if this holds, we also call the resulting rooted planar map unimodular.